 How to Deliver Moments of Magnificence to Your Customers!

-Few people talk about receiving outstanding service.
 Few companies deliver what I call Moments of Magnificence to customers.
-It shouldn’t be that way.
-It doesn’t have to be that way.
+Fewer people talk about receiving outstanding service.
+It should not be that way.
+It does not have to be that way.

 - poor hiring practices